-There is an option to set an "R2 Limit" in Focus Settings that is compared to the calculated R2 after the auto focus run has completed.
+There is an option to set an " R^2 Limit" in the Settings tab of the Focus window that is compared to the calculated R^2 after the auto focus run has completed.
 If the limit value has not been achieved, then the auto focus is rerun.